 Funeral outfits don’t always follow the traditional ‘black clothes only’ rule these days.
-A funeral dress code can be anything from formal, to bold and bright.
+A funeral dress code can be anything from formal, to bold and brightly coloured.

-- Get advice.
-Speak to the deceased’s family and friends about the dress code, or ask others what they’ll be wearing so you can plan accordingly.
+When deciding on your funeral attire, it’s usually best to speak to the deceased’s family and friends about the dress code or ask others what they’ll be wearing so you can plan accordingly.

 - Consider the type of funeral.
-If it’s a religious ceremony, the dress code will probably be smart and more sombre.
+If it’s a traditional funeral or memorial service, the dress code will probably be smart and more sombre.
 If it’s a celebratory send-off, you could opt for a more casual style and brighter colours.

 - Dress for the weather.
 Is it a rainy day?
 Take an umbrella.
 Cold?
 Wrap up warm.
 Hot?
 Wear thin, cotton layers and take sunglasses.